A theater of propaganda: The Capitol, cameras and selfies

 Federal law enforcement officials have pledged an exhaustive investigation into the rampage that left five people dead, including Capitol Police officer Brian D. Sicknick.
 They are relying in part on the social media trail many left behind.
 “The goal here is to identify people and get them,” Ken Kohl, the top deputy federal prosecutor in Washington, told reporters Friday.

+Among those arrested so far is Richard Barnett, who was photographed sitting in Pelosi’s office with his feet on her desk.
+Outside the Capitol, he proudly clutched mail he said belonged to Pelosi.
+The 60-year-old Barnett, from Gravette, Arkansas, faces up to a year in federal prison for three charges including theft of public property.

-Among those arrested so far are Richard Barnett, photographed sitting in Pelosi’s office with his feet on her desk, and Derrick Evans, a newly elected Republican from Delaware, who had posted video on social media of himself clamoring at the Capitol door.
+Also arrested was Derrick Evans, a newly elected Republican from West Virginia, who had posted video on social media of himself clamoring at the Capitol door.
 “We’re in!
 Keep it moving, baby!”
+Evans shouted in a packed doorway of Trump supporters.
+Inside the Capitol, he chanted: “Our house!
+Our house!”

+Evans deleted the videos, but federal prosecutors said they found them on Reddit.
+If convicted, he faces up to 1 1/2 years in federal prison for two misdemeanors: entering a restricted area and disorderly conduct.

+Others have been fired for participating in the mob.
+The Texas company Goosehead Insurance fired its associate general counsel, Paul Davis, after he posted an Instagram video complaining about being tear-gassed while trying to break into the Capitol.
+Maryland’s Navistar Direct Marketing said it fired an employee who was seen inside the Capitol.
+He hasn’t been identified, but photographs showed a man with an easily visible employee badge from the company around his neck.

 “She’s going to be on all the posters, trying to get people radicalized," Daniels says.

+Scrutiny has intensified on the role social media platforms like Facebook and Twitter, which both suspended Trump in the days following the riot.
+For those who have tracked far-right fringes, a reckoning for social media in its role in giving extremists platforms is long overdue.
+Before the Capitol siege, Squire had observed no mechanism for reporting questionable content on Dlive.
+“Their approach to content modulation is basically nonexistent, which is why these guys love to be there," she said.

+On Saturday, after mounting pressure, Dlive suspended several accounts, including those of Gionet and Fuentes, saying they were “found to be inciting violent and illegal activities.”

-Following neo-Fascists from one platform to another, some have said, is a helpless game of catch-up.
+Following neo-Fascists from one platform to another, some have said, is an inevitably helpless game of catch-up.
 Daniels disagrees.

 “There’s a lot of evidence that deplatforming people who are harmful from these platforms is effective,” Daniels says.
 “The pushback from tech people is that it’s whack-a-mole, that if they’re not here, they’ll go somewhere else.
 Fine.
 Let’s play whack-a-mole.
 Let’s do this.
 Let’s chase them off of every platform until they go away.”